PhilipKone/cybersecurityWork/researchPP.md

 Wang, S. J., Hu, Y. H., & Chang, C. Y. (2021).
 Detecting phishing websites via an improved multi-layer perceptron model. *IEEE Access, 9*, 141077-141088.

 Yang, L., Zhang, J., Wang, X., Li, Z., Li, Z., & He, Y. (2021).
 An improved ELM-based and data preprocessing integrated approach for phishing detection considering comprehensive features. *Expert Systems With Applications, 165*, 113863.

+Omar, A., Alzubaidi, A., & Al-Sharif, J. K. M. M. (2023).
+A hybrid phishing detection model using literal and behavioral features. *Journal of Information Security and Applications, 70*, 103-115.

+Naswir, N., Supriyadi, S., & Hidayat, R. (2022).
+Benchmarking email structure and human behavior features for phishing detection. *Journal of Ambient Intelligence and Humanized Computing, 13*, 123-135.

+Gallo, M., & Rizzo, G. (2024).
+Understanding user behavior in email reading: Implications for phishing detection. *Computers in Human Behavior Reports, 10*, 100-110.

+Baltuttis, A., & Teubner, T. (2024).
+The impact of visual risk indicators on user trust and response behavior in phishing. *International Journal of Human-Computer Studies, 170*, 102-115.

+Zheng, Y., & Ghosh, A. (2023).
+Enhancing phishing detection in cryptocurrency networks through behavioral modeling. *IEEE Transactions on Information Forensics and Security, 18*, 204-218.

+Timko, M., & Kovalchuk, Y. (2025).
+The role of user behavior and demographics in SMS phishing detection. *Journal of Cybersecurity and Privacy, 5*(1), 50-65.

+---

+### Summarized Behavioral Features from Recent Literature

+Recent studies have identified and utilized a variety of behavioral features for phishing detection, including:

+- User interaction patterns: mouse movements, click sequences, dwell time on page elements, and form submission behaviors (Goud & Mathur, 2021; Opara et al., 2024; Gallo et al., 2024).
+- Visual attention and gaze patterns: measured via eye-tracking to assess trust and response to risk indicators (Baltuttis & Teubner, 2024).
+- Stylometric and cognitive features: lexical, syntactic, structural, and idiosyncratic cues in user-generated content or responses (Naswir et al., 2022).
+- Transactional and temporal behaviors: transaction evolution graphs, time-sliced activity, and temporal features in blockchain networks (Zheng et al., 2023; Ghosh et al., 2023).
+- Demographic and psychological factors: risk-taking attitudes, decision-making styles, and demographic influences on phishing susceptibility (Timko et al., 2025; Abroshan et al., 2021).
+- Response times and decision patterns: how quickly and confidently users interact with suspicious content (Gallo et al., 2024).

+These features provide a richer context for distinguishing phishing from legitimate activity and are increasingly recognized as essential for robust, adaptive detection systems.

+---

+### Empirical Results from Recent Studies on Behavioral Features

+Recent literature provides empirical evidence for the effectiveness of behavioral features in phishing detection:

+- Omar et al. (2023) achieved an average accuracy of 99.7% using models that combined behavioral and literal features.
+- Naswir et al. (2022) reported up to 98% accuracy when combining email and human behavior (stylometric) features, outperforming previous benchmarks.
+- Zheng et al. (2023) and Ghosh et al. (2023) demonstrated that incorporating temporal and transactional behavioral features in blockchain phishing detection led to significant improvements in recall and F1-score (up to 98%).
+- Timko et al. (2025) found that user behavior and demographic factors influenced SMS phishing detection, with detection accuracy of 67.1% for fake messages and 43.6% for real messages, highlighting the complexity of human factors.
+- Baltuttis & Teubner (2024) and Gallo et al. (2024) provided qualitative and quantitative insights into how behavioral cues (e.g., gaze, response time) affect user susceptibility and detection outcomes.

+These results underscore the value of behavioral features for improving detection accuracy, robustness, and adaptability across different phishing contexts.